 Ultimately these efforts helped desegregate the medical industry — but desegregation didn’t ensure access and affordability.
 Combatting this, Black activists like Bobby Seale helped establish free clinics across the country that not only provided medical services but also championed community education, prevention, and poverty alleviation.
 These clinics contributed significantly to our understanding of public health today.

 In 1965, recognizing the inextricable links between poverty, discrimination, and health, the first community health centers were founded in Mound Bayou, Mississippi and Dorchester, Massachusetts.
 These centers provided comprehensive services including health and nutrition education, preventative care, and social work.
 They also served as community hubs, empowering those they served, and the combined ideals of equity, community, and innovation inspired many over the next fifty years.
 Today, community centers provide comprehensive care for over 29 million Americans, oftentimes more efficiently and effectively than traditional counterparts.

-Ultimately, in the face of tremendous obstacles, Black activists, leaders, and innovators have consistently come together to advance more equitable and impactful modern healthcare and public health systems, and Black leaders remain on the frontlines of the fight for health equity, particularly as we battle COVID-19.
+Ultimately, in the face of tremendous obstacles, Black activists, leaders, and innovators have consistently come together to advance more equitable and impactful modern healthcare and public health systems, and Black leaders remain on the frontlines of the fight for health equity, particularly these past few years.